ramigs/nuxt-fauna-article/nuxt-fauna.md

   each one, in the `Repo` collection

-Notice that `query` operates as a transaction, which means that if an error occurs, none of the repos will written in the database.
+Notice that `query` operates as a transaction, which means that if an error occurs, none of the repos will be written in the database.

 If everything goes as expected, we print a success message.